jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 We can reorder our nested loops and still get the correct answer.
 In fact, all permutations of our three nested loops will result in the same `C` matrix.
 Moreover, when it comes to the complexity of the algorithm itself, reordering the for loops does not change the complexity.
-However, reordering the for loops; changes the access pattern to the memory.
+However, reordering the for loops changes the access pattern to the memory.
 In turn, it could increase/decrease our cache hit rate.
 For this step, you can see a slightly different implementation of the matrix multiplication program below.
 You can also find it in `workloads/matmul/ikj_multiply.h`